 Riverside Park is also home to six cute cottages, originally riverside tourist cabins built in 1945.
 One houses a friendly kayak outfitter, who is happy to tell you about paddling the Imperial and rent you kayaks or canoes.
 (Details below.)
 The cottages have been restored and look like the sort of places mid-century motorists loved.

 Across the river is the classic roadside attraction, Everglades Wonder Gardens, which had been operated by the same family as an animal attraction from 1936 to April 2013.
-It recently reopened as a botanical garden.
+When it closed, local photographer and conservationist John Brady took over the property, which was then purchased by the city in 2015.
+It is now operated by a non-profit board on city-owned poperty.
+It is now home to rescued and non-releasable birds and reptiles nestled housed under the sprawling banyan trees and plantings.

-While Old 41 is a bit off the tourist track, kayakers will find the river is worth seeking out.
+Old 41 is far enough off the tourist track to make the Imperial River and Everglades Wonder Gardens an Old Florida gem, one kayakers will find is worth seeking out.

 If you don’t rent kayaks at Riverside Park, you put in your own kayak at a boat ramp on the east side of Old 41.
 The best paddling is upstream to the east.
 West of Old 41, the Imperial River gets wider, less lush, more urban and more filled with motorboats.